WilkAndy/moose/modules/chemical_reactions/doc/content/modules/chemical_reactions/equilibrium_reactions.md

 = & \frac{\partial G}{\partial n_{B}} - \frac{\partial G}{\partial n_{C}}\frac{c}{b} - \frac{\partial G}{\partial n_{D}}\frac{d}{b} \ .
 \end{aligned}
 \end{equation}
 The first line expresses that when the number of moles of B is changed, the number of moles of C and D must change too, by the equilibrium reaction (the partial derivatives indicated "keep everything else fixed").
 The second line introduces the correct stoichiometry.
-That is: an increase in $n_{B}$ must be accompanied by a corresponding decrase in $n_{C}$ and $n_{D}$.
+That is: an increase in $n_{B}$ must be accompanied by a corresponding decrease in $n_{C}$ and $n_{D}$.

 "Equilibrium" means a minimum in the free energy, so the above derivative must be zero.
 Also, the total derivatives with respect to $n_{C}$ and $n_{D}$ must be zero, but they give the same result.
 The partial derivatives, e.g. $\partial G/\partial n_{B}$, themselves shouldn't be zero, as the system cannot ever evolve along the direction of changing $n_{B}$ while keeping $n_{C}$ and $n_{D}$ fixed.